tashfiqul-islam/metro-station-finder/README.md

 <!-- Contributing -->
 <h2>Contributing</h2>
 <p>
   Contributions to the Metro Station Finder are welcome.
-Please ensure to update tests as appropriate.
+Please reach out to me if you've more ideas for this.
 </p>

 <br>